mayarali/carcinoma_classification/README.md

 2. Execute the notebook: OxML_feature_extraction_final.ipynb

-3. The results are saved in `submission.csv` file
+3. The results are saved in the `submission.csv` file